-To faster the memory channel recalling, press the [STEP] key first, then rotate the SELECT knob to recall only channels on which data is stored (vacant memory channels will be skipped).
+To simplify the memory recall process, press the [STEP] key first, then rotate the SELECT knob to recall only channels on which data is stored (vacant memory channels will be skipped).

 To revert to normal operation, press the [STEP] key again.